|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Day 4: Knysna

-Lunch at The Forest Restaurant, on the edge of the Lagoon, under a canopy of Milkwood trees.
+Lunch will be at The Forest Restaurant is situated on the edge of the Lagoon under a canopy of Milkwood trees.

-Balance of the afternoon at leisure, stroll around the town or the interesting Knysna Waterfront for some shopping or relaxation.
+Later this afternoon you are at leisure to stroll around the town or the cute Knysna Waterfront to catch up on some shopping or relaxation.